medfad7/full_stack_open_course/part0/new-note-in-single-page-app-diagram.md

       Note right of browser: Status code 201 in response header signifying the note was created successfuly.

-      Note right of browser: Browser executes the function the redraws/re-renders the notes.
+      Note right of browser: Browser executes the function that redraws/re-renders the notes.
 ```